 Persons who develop symptoms of pneumococcal disease should seek medical attention.

-Observe good respiratory hygiene measures (cough and sneeze etiquette) and frequent, thorough handwashing practices.
+Observe good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures.
 Penicillin can also prevent pneumococcal infection in certain persons.

 Two pneumococcal vaccines are available in the U.S., and many persons will need both.